fluid-project/infusion/README.md

 ##### -n, --name

 __value__: "custom suffix" (String)
-_only available to custom packages_
+_only available to custom packages which have specified an include and/or exclude option_

 By default, custom packages are given a name in the form _infusion-custom-{version}.zip_ and the concatenated JavaScript file is called _infusion-custom.js_.
 By supplying the `--name` option, you can replace "custom" with any valid string.
+If neither the `--include` nor `--exclude` options are specified, `--name` will be ignored and "custom" will be replaced with "all".

 ```bash
 # this produces infusion-myPackage.js